webix-hub/gitbook-webix-jet/getting-started.md

 npm start
 ```

 Next, open `http://localhost:8080` in the browser.
 You will see the application interface.
-Let’s have a look at what it has inside.
+Let's have a look at what it has inside.

 ## The Application Structure